ChatGPT chief says artificial intelligence should be regulated by a US or global agency - KESQ

 AP Technology Writer

-The head of the artificial intelligence company that makes ChatGPT told Congress on Tuesday that government intervention “will be critical to mitigate the risks of increasingly powerful” AI systems.
+The head of the artificial intelligence company that makes ChatGPT told Congress on Tuesday that government intervention will be critical to mitigating the risks of increasingly powerful AI systems.

 “As this technology advances, we understand that people are anxious about how it could change the way we live.
-We are too,” OpenAI CEO Sam Altman testified at a Senate hearing Tuesday.
+We are too,” OpenAI CEO Sam Altman said at a Senate hearing.

 Altman proposed the formation of a U.S. or global agency that would license the most powerful AI systems and have the authority to “take that license away and ensure compliance with safety standards.”